What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 4. Implement Supportive Tools:

-At ErgoScience, we work closely with companies to tailor prevention programs to their specific needs, ensuring that we equip employees with the knowledge and tools to reduce their risk of injury.
+At ErgoScience, we work closely with companies to tailor prevention programs, like Physical Abilities Testing, to their specific needs.
+We equip employees with the knowledge and tools to reduce their risk of injury.
 When you educate and involve employees in the solution, true injury prevention magic happens.

 Why Does Workplace Sciatica Prevention Matter?

-Feel free to reach out if you’re interested in learning more about how ErgoScience’s programs can help reduce the risk of work-related sciatica and other injuries.
+Reach out to learn how ErgoScience programs can reduce the risk of work-related sciatica and other injuries.
 Our team is ready to assist you in creating a healthier, more ergonomic workplace.

 Contact us.